Outline of the Corporate Governance System

 The Company has appointed Grant Thornton Taiyo LLC as its accounting auditor.
 The Audit & Supervisory Board nominates candidate accounting auditors, makes decisions on proposed resolutions regarding appointment, dismissal, and refusal of reappointment of the accounting auditor, and the Board of Directors submits those proposed resolutions to the General Meeting of Shareholders based on the decisions of the Audit & Supervisory Board.

-The Company creates opportunities for discussions by the president, General Managers of Business Divisions, General Manager of the Group Administrative Division, General Manager of the Corporate Planning Division, and external directors with the accounting auditor and facilitates appropriate cooperation.
+The Company creates opportunities for discussions by the president, the Executive General Managers of Sales Divisions, the Executive General Manager of the Next Generation Business Division, the Executive General Manager of the Engineering Division, the Executive General Manager of the Corporate Planning and Control Division, and external directors with the accounting auditor and facilitates appropriate cooperation.
 In addition, members of the Audit & Supervisory Board, the Internal Auditing Department, and the accounting auditor share information with one another on audit plans and concerns and work to engage in even closer collaboration.

 In order to enhance our business execution capabilities, we introduced a system of executive officers in 2005.
 At present, we have eight executive officers.